Uche05/mathsisitDjBlog/README.md

 # 8. Summary

 All key requirements for a fully functioning CRUD application were tested thoroughly.
 Authentication, responsiveness, and database operations all behave as expected.
+This work involved some edits and suggestions from ChatGPT due to time constraints on my part plus what I took from the I think before I post blog lesson.
+Kind regards.

 ---